How to Talk About Reproductive Freedom with Your Anti-Choice Family Members at Thanksgiving

 Going home for the holidays isn’t always just cranberry sauce and gravy.
 For some of us, it can mean having difficult conversations with family members whose political views and values don’t align with our own.
-And as the divisive midterms in Georgia, Texas, and Florida showed, we still have so much more work to do in educating our family members on what’s at stake for our essential rights.

 While we hope you are recharging and eating too much turkey (or tofurkey) with your loved ones, here’s a cheat sheet you can use to talk with people in your life about the importance of reproductive freedom when politics inevitably comes up.

 Remind them that the majority of Americans stand on the side of abortion access.
 Seven in 10 Americans believe abortion should remain legal and accessible — that’s not just a majority, that’s consensus, and it’s true in red, blue, and purple states.
 This is even true across geography, age, and ethnicity.
 A majority of Independents and Republicans also support legal access to abortion, regardless of whether they would choose abortion themselves or identify as pro-life.
 It’s not about whether or not abortion is the right choice for them personally, it’s about not wanting politicians to decide.

 In fact, Roe v.
 Wade is more popular than ever.
 That’s because the vast majority of Americans have compassion for a woman’s choices around her reproductive healthcare and respect her right to choose abortion.
 That doesn’t sound so controversial to me, it sounds like the American people are overwhelmingly on the side of safe and legal abortion access.

 Well, no one should ever NEED an abortion!